Summary

 A useful routing policy asks what the next loop needs: broad reasoning, fast patch iteration, structured JSON, careful code review, or a small classification.
 Then it picks the smallest capable model and context budget.

 Plan mode wants room to inspect, compare, and choose a path.
-Act mode wants determinism, low temperature, and a bounded file surface.
+Act mode wants determinism, low temperature, and a bounded file set.
 Keeping those jobs separate reduces both latency and drift.

 The same idea applies to local and hosted models.
 Local-first keeps common loops private and fast enough; hosted reasoning is reserved for situations where the extra headroom changes the outcome.